 We’ve been thinking for a long time how to create something epic, stunning, interesting and give a lot of value simultaneously.
 Thus we dare to present here, arguably, the biggest guide on the Internet dedicated to all possible coffee types that exist nowadays.
 From Espresso and Americano to Frappe and Galao.
-Never blush again in your favourite coffee shop.
-We begin our breathtaking journey now.
-Fasten your seat belts and immerse yourself into a fascinating world of different coffee drinks.
+Never blush again in your favorite coffee shop.
+We begin our breathtaking journey.
+Fasten your seat belts and immerse yourself into a fascinating world of different coffee drinks and concoctions.

 Different Types of Coffee

-First of all, let’s make a quick note regarding coffee flavor as this is one of the most important attributes that makes your ‘cup of joy’ so captivating.
+First of all, let’s make a quick note regarding coffee flavor as this is one of the most important attributes that make your ‘cup of joy’ so captivating.

 There are a lot of coffee bean types in the world.
 But in essence, all of them can be grouped into two main сamps.

 Arabica beans are saturated with oils, which provide a recognizable taste of the coffee.

 Robusta, in its turn, contains much more caffeine, amino acids, and a high content of chlorogenic acids which provide special astringent bitterness to the beans.